DennisSchulmeister/SynthExperiments/Csound/README.md

   unison modes inspired by 1980s analogue synthesizers like the Roland Jupiter.

 - **Schoko FM4:** A 4-operator FM synth inspired by Yamaha 1980s hardware (e.g., DX9).
-  It implements 4-operator algorithms with a sound profile similar to the originals, while maintaining manageable complexity.
+  It allows to recreate all 4-operator algorithms with a sound profile similar to the originals, while maintaining manageable complexity.
 Looks and sounds like chocolate. 🍫

 * __Tuning Fork:__ A minimal synth producing a pure sine wave.
 Serves as a test bed for `Csound` on Android and MIDI message handling.